greenone092/greenone092.github.io/_posts/2020-9-5-understanding-the-standard-matrix-of-projection.md

 #### Motivatation

 The standard matrix of projection is a very useful way of describing projection of a vector to another vector subspace.
-I will try to explain the rather convulted definition as simpe as possible.
+I will try to explain the rather convulted definition as simple as possible.

 #### Definition